-Thanks to the Community Foundation NI, our ‘Between Street and State’ project launched in May of this year.
+Thanks to the Community Foundation NI, our ‘Between Street and State’ project launched in May of last year.
 The project aims to empower the Irish language community to understand, design and access language rights in an era of new Irish language legislation.
 The project is coordinated by Conradh na Gaeilge, in partnership with Comhaltas Ceoltóirí Éireann.
 It will also draw on expert advice from CAJ and PPR, as well as the key stakeholder group, Glór na Móna.

 Since 2016, An Dream Dearg have played a central role in embedding Irish in the political discourse of this country.
 The ‘New Decade, New Approach’ agreement of January 2020 was a result of a lengthy display of grassroots activism; it is only right that that same community have the opportunity to play an active role in holding decision-makers to account in the implementation of the Irish language legislation.
 We wish to inform the community of the implications of the incoming legislation for them; in turn, they will have the ability to challenge any aspect of that legislation that prevents Irish speakers from playing an equal part in society, or which infringes upon their language rights.